| Peter Upton's |

 The Original Stadium Edition 1977-78

 There is some cross-over between these sets and the earlier ones.
 The 1977 catalogue showed the new Display and Club Editions, but the old Floodlighting and World Cup set.
-The 1977-78 box set flyer shows the new World Cup lid but it is on the old set.
+The 1977-78 box set flyer showed the new World Cup lid but it is on the old set.

-Display: | Two teams, two goals, two balls... same as always. |
+Two teams, two goals, two balls... same as always. |

 As with the club edition, this was the same old reliable mid-range set. | |

-International: | |
+International: |

-| World Cup (1978b) | The
+World Cup (1978b) | The

 This is the second version of the Stadium Edition, and simply added a polystyrene tier to the World Cup Edition shown above.
 This third tier featured the grandstand itself with five spectators (C140), ball boys (C134), new trainer's bench set (C139), policemen set (C113), corner kick (C131) and throw-in figures (C132) for each of the three teams, and three more balls.
-Again, the third team was often Argentina (ref 67) so you got a corner kicker and a throw-in figure in the colours of Argentina. |
+Again, the third team was often Argentina (ref 67) so the third corner kicker and throw-in figure were usually in the colours of Argentina. |

 That's about it for the 1970s.
 The International Editions page shows some alternative sets from this era, or you can carry on to the 1980s.